 If you can, try to be here for their daily sheep shearing demonstration at 2:30 pm.
 It is included in the entrance and really interesting.

 Allow about an hour here before continuing on to your next activity.

 Yes, just outside of Glenorchy is an area that is actually called Paradise.
 Here, you can check out some Lord of the Rings film locations or simply just enjoy the view!
 Some places to check out include:

-Misty Mountains – The Misty Mountains in LOTR was filmed in the mountains around Glenorchy.
-In fact, as you drive from Queenstown towards Glenorchy, look into the distance, you’ll see exactly where the fellowship walks through the snow in the Fellowship of the Ring.
+Misty Mountains – The Misty Mountains in LOTR were filmed in the mountains around Glenorchy.
+In fact, as you drive from Queenstown towards Glenorchy, look into the distance and you’ll see exactly where the fellowship walks through the snow in the Fellowship of the Ring.

 Isengard – From the Isengard lookout you can stare out, and with a lot of imagination, picture Isengard in the valley.
 It’s a hard one to see because of all the animation used in the movie.

 Forest of Fangorn – While looking at Isengard, look to your right into the forest.
 Here sits the Forest of Fangorn!

 If you have more time this afternoon, drive out to the Routeburn Track!
 You can do a short nature walk as a day hike on the Routeburn Track that takes you through some beautiful forests and along the edge of the Dart River.

 No need to rush back to Queenstown.
 Tonight, we are enjoying the scenic drive back at dusk with a stop at one of my favorite places in all of Queenstown – Moke Lake!